 - States with the highest number of programs: California, Texas, Illinois and programs with organizations based in DC.

 - Cities with the largest number of programs: Austin, Chicago, Dallas, Denver and programs with organizations based in DC.

 - Fastest growing demographics – programs for women growing from 11 to 19 in a three year period (a 42% increase).

 The gap analysis is based on demographic information from the PEW Research Center.

-- With the exception of New Jersey, the top 10 states with the highest Latino population all have programs.
+- With the exception of New Jersey and New Mexico, the top 10 states with the highest Latino population all have programs.

-The states include California, Texas, Florida, New York, Illinois, Arizona, New Jersey, Colorado, New Mexico, and Georgia.
+These states include California, Texas, Florida, New York, Illinois, Arizona, Colorado, and Georgia.

 - New Jersey’s Latino population is nearly two million and no programs were identified.

-- The Latino population in Nevada is approximately 28% of the overall population but only one program was identified.
+- The Latino population in Nevada is approximately 28% of the overall population but no program was identified.

 - Programs based out of DC may affect the overall statistical analysis of program distribution.